keith-ratcliffe/cloud-basher/_docs-latest/getting-started/data-model.md

 *Global Index Tables*, and *Data Dictionary Table*.
 The only difference is that the respective error tables here are meant to capture *Data Objects* that failed to be fully loaded during ingest due to one or more processing errors.

-Thus, these tables are intended to capture any successfully-processed NFN:FV pairs, just as they would have appeared in the normal schema, along with additional NFN keys related to the errors themselves, so that error discovery and troubleshooting can proceed as efficiently as possible.
-Since schema descriptions for the primary data tables apply here as well, we describe below only the specific *Data Object* entries that are used to convey information about the error(s)
+That is, these tables are intended to capture all successfully-processed NFN:FV pairs from their respective *Data Objects*, just as they would have appeared in the normal schema, including supplemental key/value pairs related to the errors themselves.
+Since schema descriptions for the four primary data tables apply here as well, we describe below only the specific entries used to convey information about the error(s)

 {% include table_ingest_errors.html %}